IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-axis-options.md

 The `XAxisGap` property of the $Platform$ charts, determines the amount of space between columns or bars of plotted series.
 This property accepts a numeric value between 0.0 and 1.0.
 The value represents a relative width of the gap out of the available number of pixels between the series.
 Setting this property to 0 would mean there is no gap rendered between the series, and setting it 1 would render the maximum available gap.

+The `XAxisMaximumGap` property of the $Platform$ charts, determines the maximum gap value to allow.
+This default is set to 1.0 but can be changed depending on what you set `XAxisGap` to.

+The `XAxisMinimumGapSize` property of the $Platform$ charts, determines the minimum amount of pixels to use for the gap between the categories, if possible.

 The following example shows the average maximum temperature in Celsius in New York City's Central Park represented by a [Column Chart](../types/column-chart.md) with an `XAxisGap` initially set to 1, and so there will be a full category's width between the columns.
 There is a slider that allows you to configure the gap in this example so that you can see what the different values do.

 <code-view style="height: 450px"